 Should you go off-track during the month, these weekly recalibrations gives you a new recovery plan, increasing the likelihood of you meeting your saving targets.

-When you first sync your bank account, you will be asked to confirm your salary, fixed expenses, and how much you want to save each month.
+When you first sync your bank account, you will be asked to confirm your monthly income, monthly expenses, and how much you want to save each month.

-The amount that’s left over is how much you can spend without dipping into your monthly commitments.
+The amount that’s left over is your monthly budget which you can spend without dipping into your monthly savings commitments.
 Nugget breaks this amount down to give you a weekly budget.

 Nugget does this by dividing your spending money by the number of days in a month, multiplied by the number of days in any given week.

-If there is still a balance in your monthly spending money, Nugget takes the remaining amount and redistribute it across the remaining weeks, giving you an updated weekly budget.
+If there is still a balance in your monthly budget, Nugget takes the remaining amount and redistributes it across the remaining weeks, giving you an updated weekly budget.

 Nugget takes the weekly budget balance in the current week, and divide it by the remaining days in your budget week to give you your estimated daily amount.

-By default, your budget period start date is set as the day you expect to receive your monthly salary.
+By default, your budget period start date is set as the first day of the month.

-Your spending money is the amount left to spend from your salary, after accounting for your fixed expenses, and how much you want to save.
+Your monthly budget is the amount left to spend from your income, after accounting for your monthly expenses, and how much you want to save.

 Some examples are:

-Everytime you sync your bank accounts, Nugget identifies possible fixed expenses so that you can simply choose from the list.
+Everytime you sync your bank accounts, Nugget identifies possible monthly expenses so that you can simply choose from the list.